-The Lloyds Bank and Bank of Scotland Social Entrepreneurs Programme is here to give social entrepreneurs the best possible chance of success by providing access to support and funding.
+The Lloyds Bank and Bank of Scotland Social Entrepreneurs Programme, in partnership with School for Social Entrepreneurs (SSE), is here to give social entrepreneurs the best possible chance of success by providing access to support and funding.
 To date we have supported 1,000 social entrepreneurs in the UK.

 About the programme